NED vs Trustee vs Advisory Board Member: What’s the Difference?

 Which Role Is Right for You?

-For an organisation, the choice depends on what it needs: formal governance and accountability point to non-executive directors or trustees; flexible expertise and mentoring without added liability point to an advisory board.
+For an organisation, the choice depends on what it needs: formal governance and accountability point to non-executive directors (in a company) or trustees (in a charity); flexible expertise and mentoring without added liability point to an advisory board.
 For an individual, the roles suit different stages of a board career.
-Advisory positions and charity trusteeships are excellent entry points that build genuine boardroom experience, while non-executive directorships in commercial companies typically come later, once that track record exists.
-Many people hold a mix across their portfolio over time.
-Whichever you are considering, the essential first step is to be clear about which of the three you are actually being offered — and to understand the duties and liability that come with it.
-We explore how these roles fit into a board career in our NED Career Hub and guide to NED career pathways.
+Advisory positions and charity trusteeships are excellent entry points that build genuine boardroom experience — trusteeship in particular is a well-trodden route to a first real governance role — while non-executive directorships in commercial companies typically come later, once that track record and credibility exist.
+Many experienced people hold a mix across their portfolio over time: a NED seat or two, a trusteeship, perhaps an advisory role.
+Whichever you are considering, the essential first step is the same: be clear about which of the three you are actually being offered, and understand the duties and liability that come with it before you say yes.
+That clarity is the foundation of a well-planned board career, and it is something we help both organisations and candidates get right.

 NED Capital | Sister practice of FD Capital | ICAEW practising certificate held by Adrian Lawrence FCA.